pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_left/auto_ident_array_complex.md

 ## Todos triggered

-- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
-- arr_mutation: implement array inlining analysis stuff
+- (todo) arr_mutation: implement array inlining analysis stuff

 ## Globals